Chart Color Schemes

 AreaSearch analysis reveals Latham recording weaker employment conditions than most comparable areas nationwide

 Latham has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 5.1% as of June 2025.
+The unemployment rate was 5.7% as of September 2024, with an estimated employment growth of 0.7%.

 Frequently Asked Questions - Employment